MF Global may return funds, cuts more jobs

-Thousands of former MF Global Holdings Ltd customers may recover $520 million of cash held in their accounts by early next week, even as the bankrupt brokerage lays off more workers.
+Thousands of former MF Global Holdings Ltd customers may soon recover $520 million of cash held in their accounts even as the bankrupt brokerage lays off more workers.

-In other developments on Wednesday, a U.S. futures regulator called for robust oversight to limit the potential for another collapse, while authorities appeared no closer to finding hundreds of millions of dollars in missing MF Global customer money.
+In other developments on Wednesday, a U.S. futures regulator called for robust oversight to limit the potential for another collapse and authorities appeared no closer to finding millions of dollars in missing customer money.

-A bankruptcy judge on Thursday will consider a request by James Giddens, the trustee supervising the liquidation of the MF Global Inc broker-dealer unit, to release $520 million associated with 23,300 commodity customer accounts that contained only cash.
+A bankruptcy judge on Thursday will consider a request by James Giddens, the trustee supervising the liquidation of the MF Global Inc broker-dealer unit, to release $520 million to between 15,000 and 21,000 commodities customers who held only cash in their accounts.

-The amount represents 60 percent of the $869 million of cash that had been frozen, Giddens said in court papers.
+The amount represents 60 percent of the $869 million of cash that had been frozen, Giddens said in papers filed late Tuesday in U.S. bankruptcy court in Manhattan.
+A transfer could be made "within days" of court approval, Giddens said.

-Late on Wednesday, Giddens said if the transfer is allowed, distributions to nearly all of MF Global's roughly 38,000 customer account holders will be made "within three weeks" of MF Global's bankruptcy filing.
-That would mean Nov.
-21, based on the company's having sought court protection on Oct.
-31.

 Commodities traders and exchanges have clamored for the release of the money.
 They contend that the freeze punished customers who amassed the cash by liquidating their trading positions prior to MF Global's bankruptcy.